mozilla/fxa-auth-server/docs/api.md

 ## GET /account/devices 🔒

-Gets a list of devices currently authenticated and syncing for the user.
+Gets the collection of devices currently authenticated and syncing for the user.

-___Paramters___

-none

 ___Headers___

-The request must include a Hawk header that authenticates the request (including payload) using a `sessionToken` received from `/session/auth/finish`.
+The request must include a Hawk header that authenticates the request using a `sessionToken` received from `/session/auth/finish`.

 ### Request